BRML/baxter_data_acquisition/data/setup/new/README.md

 # This folder contains
-Poses re-computed with the new baxter kinematics (firmware update 1.2.0) based on the original (baxter_rpc) configurations.
+Poses re-computed with the new Baxter kinematics (firmware update 1.2.0) based on the original (Baxter RPC) configurations.